epsil/gll/README.md

 create a combined parse result from `x` and `y`."
 If any of the parsers fail, then `bind` stops; only successful results are passed down the chain.
-Thus, `bind` frees us from the burden of repeatedly doing pattern matching and handling failing results.
+Thus, `bind` frees us from the burden of repeatedly doing pattern matching and discarding failing results.

 Let us now look at a complete example.
 The following implements a simple linguistic grammar taken from